-Yesterday we shared our top picks for the 2014 Caldecott medal, and today we’re moving on to the next shiny accolade: the Newbery.
+Yesterday we shared our top picks for the 2014 Caldecott medal, and today we’re moving on to our 2014 Newbery picks.

 While the Newbery is often thought of as the “middle grade award,” with the Printz reserved for YA, the only criterion for the Newbery is “the most distinguished contribution to American literature for children.”

-For our purposes, however, we’re focusing on our favorite middle grade book from 2013.
-We’d love to see one of these excellent books take home top honors:
+For our purposes, however, we’re focusing on our favorite middle grade books from 2013.
+We’d love to see one of these excellent books take home top Newbery honors:

 We can’t say enough good things about 12-year-old Willow Chance, the quirky heroine at risk of sinking into grief in this brilliant middle grade novel.
 A certified genius, Willow has always had trouble connecting with others, and this is only compounded after both of her parents die in a tragic accident.
 Instead, however, Willow finds herself turning toward the sun, and her story becomes a life-affirming celebration of friendship and love.